-Net sales for fiscal year 2005 increased by \$5.1 million (10%) to \$55.2 million from fiscal year 2004 revenues of \$50.1 million.
-Sales increases were experienced in three of the Company's four segments.
-Commercial Communication revenues increased by \$2.7 million, largely on increased revenues from commercial space programs.
-Gillam-FEI revenue (exclusive of intercompany sales of \$2.4 million related to a research and development program) improved by \$1.5 million of which approximately 40% is attributable to appreciation in the value of the euro to the dollar during fiscal year 2005.
-FEI-Zyfer's revenues increased by \$2.2 million or 34%, continuing its improved performance which began in the second half of fiscal year 2004.
-Only the revenues of the U.S. Government segment experienced a decline of \$1.5 million (21%) compared to fiscal year 2004 as the Company worked on several smaller dollar development contracts versus higher volume production programs.
-The Company expects to realize significant revenue increases in the U.S. Government segment during fiscal year 2006 based on new production programs and recent contract awards.
-Similarly, each of the other three segments is expected to show increased revenues in fiscal year 2006 as compared to fiscal year 2005.
+In fiscal year 2005, sales increases were experienced in three of the Company's four segments over the fiscal year 2004 results.
+Commercial Communications revenues increased largely on increased revenues from commercial space programs.
+Gillam-FEI revenues (exclusive of intercompany sales of \$2.4 million in fiscal year 2005 and \$3.5 million in fiscal year 2004 related to a research and development program) improved by \$1.5 million (18%) of which approximately 40% is attributable to appreciation in the value of the euro to the dollar during fiscal year 2005.
+FEI-Zyfer's revenues continued the improvements which began in the second half of fiscal year 2004 after the Company acquired it and stabilized its operations.
+These sales gains were offset by a decline in revenues from U.S. Government programs as the Company worked on several smaller dollar development contracts versus higher volume production programs in prior years.